itz-sqh/GraphGame/README.md

 # GraphGame

 A lightweight clone of [Graphwar](https://www.graphwar.com/) built using SFML 3.0.0 for graphics and Boost for testing.
-This is simple strategy game in which you to hit enemies using mathematical functions - the trajectory of your shot is determined by the function you write.
+This is simple strategy game in which you must hit enemies using mathematical functions - the trajectory of your shot is determined by the function you write.

 ## Screenshots